-Ec 1 abc.
+Ec 2 ab.
 General Economics and Economic Problems.
-6 units (3-0-3); first, second, third terms.
+9 units (3-0-6).

 A course in economic life and institutions, the principles underlying them, and the major problem they present.
 Subjects studied include production, exchange, distribution, money and banking, the economic activities and policies of government, and international trade.